KissKissBankBank/kitten/README.md

 ### Style guide

-`kitten` provides a styleguide interface through a Rails engine.
+Kitten provides a styleguide interface through a Rails engine.
 You can run see it in your browser by downloading kitten and launching the dummy app or by installing the style guide in your Rails app.